 Sentiment Analysis for Norwegian Text

-The SANT project aims to create training data and machine-learned models for Sentiment Analysis for Norwegian Text.
-While coordinated by the Language Technology Group at IFI/UiO, collaborating partners include NRK, Schibsted and Aller Media.
+The SANT project develops resources for Sentiment Analysis for Norwegian Text.
+While coordinated by the Language Technology Group (LTG) at IFI/UiO, collaborating partners include NRK, Schibsted and Aller Media.

 Sentiment Analysis (SA)

 Image may contain: Circle, Smile, Font.One of the applications of Language Technology (LT) that has gained most widespread use in recent years is so-called opinion mining or sentiment analysis (SA).
-In broad terms, SA is the task of automatically identifying opinions, attitudes or emotions that are expressed by subjective information in text.
+In broad terms, SA is the task of automatically identifying opinions or attitudes in text, defined as subjective expressions of positive or negative polarity.

 SANT

-Below we describe some the resources created in the project so far.
+Below we describe some the main resources created in the project.

 Document-level SA: Reviews as training data

 The Norwegian Review Corpus (NoReC) is a collection of reviews across a wide range of domains.
 We here suggest taking advantage of a peculiarity of the way reviews and critiques are typically summarized in Norwegian arts- and consumer journalism, viz. by an explicit rating on a scale 1–6, represented as a throw of a die.
 Treating these ratings as labels of overall text polarity, we can train and evaluate machine-learned models for sentiment analysis on the document-level.
-The corpus and further documentation is available here:
+You can find further documentation in the associated GitHub and HuggingFace repos.

 Fine-grained SA

 For some applications, however, it is desirable to have models that can make more granular predictions at the (sub-)sentence-level, by identifying the individual polar expressions as well as the targets and holders of the opinions.
-To enable such models, a subset of the review corpus has been manually annotated with fine-grained og `structured' in-sentence polarity information, resulting in a dataset dubbed NoReCfine:
+To enable such models, a subset of the review corpus has been manually annotated with fine-grained and `structured' in-sentence polarity information, resulting in a dataset dubbed NoReCfine, as described in our paper A Fine-grained Sentiment Dataset for Norwegian by Øvrelid et al. 2020.
+For more information, please see the dedicated GitHub repository.

 Sentiment lexicon

 A sentiment lexicon is simply a list of potentially sentiment bearing words and their prior positive/negative polarity.
 While such context independent polarity values will obviously have several shortcomings, the simplicity and transparency of lexicon-based approaches to SA still makes them attractive for many applications.
-The following repo contains a Norwegian sentiment lexicon semi-automatically created on the basis of the English lexicon generated by Hu and Liu (2004):
+NorSentLex is a Norwegian sentiment lexicon semi-automatically created on the basis of the English lexicon generated by Hu and Liu (2004).
+The lexicon was introduced in our paper Lexicon Information in Neural Sentiment Analysis: A Multi-Task Learning Approach by Barnes et al. 2019.

 Financing

-The project is granted funding from the RCN's IKTPLUSS initiative until fall 2022.
+The project is granted funding from the RCN's IKTPLUSS initiative until 2024.

 Tags: Sentiment Analysis, Language Technology, Natural Language Processing, Machine Learning, NLP, AI, Artificial intelligence, deep learning, data science